Print

 3. Cook the vegetable mixture for about 10 minutes, or until the vegetables have softened.

-4. Turn the heat up to high.
+4. Turn the stove up to high heat.

 5. Add the freshly ground beef and cook until well-browned.
+If you are using a small pan, you may need to cook the beef in batches.

 6. Add the tomato paste and cook for a few minutes.

-7. Add the tinned diced tomatoes, herbs and sugar.
+7. Add the canned diced tomatoes, herbs and sugar.
 I add the sprigs of herbs whole and allow it to cook down in the sauce, and remove the stems at the end of the cooking time.
 During the cooking time, the leaves will have fallen off the oregano or marjoram sprigs, but the basil sprigs should be mostly intact.

 8. Season with salt and pepper.